alfinney/Kleene-Docs/Product-Backlog.md

 To the best of our knowledge, there are no other services that combine multiple music services in the manner that Kleene is going to.
 There are other applications, which provide some of the specific features that Kleene will provide.
 For example, SongShift is an iOS app with a freemium model that allows users to move playlists between services.
 SongShift is a freemium service which is rooted in moving playlists from one service to another

 Another paid app, Houdini Playlist Transfer, offers roughly the same set of features as SongShift and is ranked #54 in Music on the Apple App Store.
 This demonstrates the potential of a well-built, all-in-one music application that offers a larger superset of features.

 Kleene will offer more transfer options, from one song to entire music libraries, for free.
+Kleene will also offer music playback from within the app.

 ### Requirements